confluentinc/cp-demo/docs/hybrid-cloud.rst

       # View this parameter
       echo $DATA

 #.
 Send this query to the Metrics API endpoint at https://api.telemetry.confluent.cloud/v2/metrics/hosted-monitoring/query.
-For this query to work, you must have set the following parameters in your environment:

-   - ``METRICS_API_KEY``
-   - ``METRICS_API_SECRET``

    .. code-block:: text